-- each year on the strategic orientation of the company, the economic and financial situation of the company and the social policy, working conditions and employment in the company; and - more generally on each important project concerning the organisation, management and general activity of the company.
+- each year, in the absence of a collective bargaining agreement providing otherwise, on the strategic orientation of the company, the economic and financial situation of the company and the social policy, working conditions and employment in the company; and - more generally on each important project concerning the organisation, management and general activity of the company.

-Employers must put in place a single economic and social database accessible on a permanent basis to the works council members.
-The content of this database is very broad and covers the following:
+Employers must put in place a single economic and social database accessible on a permanent basis to the works council/social and economic committee members.
+The mandatory content of this database is very broad and covers the following:

-- investments regarding employment, assets (both tangible and intangible) and environment; - equity and debt; - · all elements of compensation of employees and managers; - · social and cultural activities; - · payments made to investors/funds; - financial aid benefiting the company, including public subsidies and base-credit; - · outsourcing, recourse to subcontractors; and - group-wide financial and commercial transfer.
+- investments regarding employment and assets (both tangible and intangible);

+- gender equality at work;

+- equity and debt;

+- · all elements of compensation of employees and managers;

+- · social and cultural activities;

+- · payments made to investors/funds; and

+- · financial aid benefiting the company.